virtuozzo/vap-installer-on-vhi/README.md

 ![git colone VAP installer repo](images/09-git-colone-vap-installer-repo.png)

 2\.
-Go to the **~/vap-installer-on-vhi/installer/** directory and run the `vap.sh` script for information on the script usage and parameters.
+Go to the **~/vap-installer-on-vhi/installer/** directory.
+You can run the `vap.sh` script without any parameters to get the help message with information on the script usage and parameters.

 ```
 cd vap-installer-on-vhi/installer/